HomeJapaneseGlossary › unemployed

 Pronunciation

-無職 is written in kanji.
+無職 is written using kanji.
 Romanised as mushoku, it sounds roughly like "moo-shoh-koo" to an English ear.

 Related words